pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 The general scheme is just the following two lines::

-    import fitz
-    # ...
-    pix = fitz.Pixmap("input.xxx")      # input.xxx: a file in any of the supported input formats pix.writeImage("output.yyy")        # yyy is any of the supported output formats
+    pix = fitz.Pixmap("input.xxx")  # any supported input format
+    pix.writeImage("output.yyy")  # any supported output format

 **Remarks**

-1. The **input** argument of ``fitz.Pixmap(arg)`` can be a file or a bytes object containing an image.
+1. The **input** argument of ``fitz.Pixmap(arg)`` can be a file or a bytes / io.BytesIO object containing an image.
 2. Instead of an output **file**, you can also create a bytes object via ``pix.getImageData("yyy")`` and pass this around.
 3. As a matter of course, input and output formats must be compatible in terms of colorspace and transparency.
-The ``Pixmap`` class has batteries included if additional conversions are needed.
+The ``Pixmap`` class has batteries included if adjustments are needed.

 .. note::
         **Convert JPEG to Photoshop**::

-          import fitz
-          # ...
           pix = fitz.Pixmap("myfamily.jpg")
           pix.writeImage("myfamily.psd")